 The surname O'Devorynd was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they have been anciently seated as Chiefs of their territory at Cahirmacneaghty.
 They were anciently a Dalcassian sept of Brehons (Judges or Lawyers) and came down to Clare from the north probably sometime before the 10th century to settle in their north Clare barony at Noughaval, wherein this distinguished sept had their own mortuary chapel within the Church of Noughaval.

-Important Dates for the O'Devorynd family
+Early History of the O'Devorynd family

 This web page shows only a small excerpt of our O'Devorynd research.
 Another 141 words (10 lines of text) covering the years 1317, 1364, 1634, 1634, 1741 and 1746 are included under the topic Early O'Devorynd History in all our PDF Extended History products and printed products wherever possible.

 Numerous spelling variations of the surname O'Devorynd exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Davoren, O'Davoran, O'Davoren, Davoran, Devoren and many more.